forxenn/KCCA/readme.md

 * 3 stands for random order

 For best performance, simply set this as 1.
-Note that this option does not work for the KCCA-basic algorithm
+Note that this option does not work for the KCCA-basic algorithm.

 `approximation rate` is the threshold for approximation rate.
 The program will terminate itself once it reaches the given approximation rate.
 This should be set as a float number greater than 1.
 To use this argument, please set `max iter` as zero.